Mizoram: Rise of Lallula and the Sailo clan (1750s)

 Territory of the Sailo clan under the rule of Lallula before his death in 1803.

 Lallula inherited the Confederation of Selesih.
-By the early 1750s, Selesih was home to multiple subtribes that had banded together to withstand the Zahau and Hakha, the ruling tribes of the Chins who regularly demanded tribute from the Lusei.
+By the early 1750s, Selesih was home to multiple subtribes that had banded together to withstand the Zahâu and Hakha, the ruling tribes of the Chins who regularly demanded tribute from the Lusei.

-Determined to free his people from this burden, Lallula devised a plan to end Zahau domination.
-He invited their chief, Thanchhuma, along with three hundred Zahau warriors, elders, and youth, under the pretense of a great feast.
-For three days, Lallula provided his guests with rice, zu (local rice beer), and meat, ensuring they felt welcome and unsuspecting.
-On the third night, while the Zahau slept, Lallula and his warriors ambushed them in a massacre known as "Thlanrawn Rawt".
-Thanchhuma and another leader, Cherkuanga, were captured, while their champion fighter, Thanghlianga, barely escaped to report the disaster.
+Determined to free his people from this burden, Lallula devised a plan to end Zahâu domination.
+He invited their chief, Thanchhûma, along with three hundred Zahâu warriors, elders, and youth, under the pretence of a great feast.
+For three days, Lallula provided his guests with rice, zû (local rice beer), and meat, ensuring they felt welcome and unsuspecting.
+On the third night, while the Zahâu slept, Lallula and his warriors ambushed them in a massacre known as "Thlanrâwn Râwt".
+Thanchhûma and another leader, Cherkuanga, were captured, while their champion fighter, Thanghlianga, barely escaped to report the disaster.

-The victory was decisive—Lallula had broken the Zahau's hold over the Lusei, freeing them from the annual tribute system and establishing himself as the dominant power in the region.
-Since his rule, the Lusei have used the Duhlian dialect as a common language and is the lingua franca of all Mizoram ethnicities till today.
+The victory was decisive—Lallula had broken the Zahâu's hold over the Lusei, freeing them from the annual tribute system and establishing himself as the dominant power in the region.
+Since his rule, the Lusei have used the Duhlián dialect as a common language and is the lingua franca of all Mizoram ethnicities till today.

 Lal Sawi

-Following the conclusion of the East-West War in the late 1880s the nature of chieftainship became unpopular among the Mizo populace.
-In the Eastern Lushai Hills, the village of Chief Lalkhuma plotted an uprising.
+Following the conclusion of the Chhak Leh Thlang Indo in the late 1880s the nature of chieftainship became unpopular among the Mizo populace.
+In the Eastern Lushai Hills, the village of Chief Lalkhûma plotted an uprising.
 The villagers pledged unity in their pursuit of ending their oppression.
-The villagers bloodlessly rounded up their chief and his councillors and made them under duress take a burnt piece of firewood to submerge into a basin of water and declare their chieftainship to be extinguished.
+The villagers bloodlessly rounded up their chief and his councillors and made them, under duress, take a burnt piece of firewood to submerge in a basin of water and declare their chieftainship to be extinguished.
 The uprising spread throughout the Lushai Hills.
-The sons of Chief Vuta were affected first, followed by the southern Haulong chiefs under the influence of Bengkhuaia and the western chiefs who were sons of Suakpuilala.
+The sons of Chief Vûta were affected first, followed by the southern Haulong chiefs under the influence of Bengkhuaia and the western chiefs who were sons of Suakpuilala.
 Some villages succeeded in abolishing chieftainship completely, while others forced their leaders to reform their regime or equity towards their subjects.

 However, the movement began to decline as villages without chiefs could not remain unified in the diverse tribes that were cohabiting together.
 Disputes over tribal legitimacy for leadership led to a dilemma, which encouraged the deposed chief to be reinstated.
 Chief Lianphunga with Lalhluma was tasked with putting down the rebellion in the village of Hmawngkawn.
 When threatened to keep away from the barricade, Lalhluma declared his name and lineage of Lallula and stepped inside.
 Two shots were fired which both missed him.
-As a result the village surrendered and the chief was reinstated.
+As a result, the village surrendered and the chief was reinstated.
 The news of Hmawngkawn further encouraged the return of the chiefs.
-The chiefs sought to punish the ringleaders but were unable to succeed on account of the beginning of the Chin-Lushai Expedition by the British to annex the Lushai Hills.
+The chiefs sought to punish the ringleaders but were unable to succeed on account of the beginning of the Chin-Lushai Expedition by the British to annexe the Lushai Hills.